koffie/OpenImage/README.md

 FindLevels(H,i,S);
 ```

-Currently there are intrinsics for the `FindCanonicalModel` and `FindRelations` functions in `ModularCurves.m`.
+Currently there are intrinsics for the `CreateModularCurveRec`, `FindCanonicalModel`, and `FindRelations` functions in `ModularCurves.m`.
 Feel free to submit a PR if there are other functions you would like to have exposed as intrinsics.

 -----